 The following may be helpful for new readers.

 Essentially, TFE claims that new largely monitored non-repayable money could be created electronically by special transparent, and credible funding mechanisms, or Facilitation Banks (and/or by governments to some extent) This could notably fund in full, or in part environmental, and socio-economic projects of high ethical value.
-This would help to speed things up unlike repayable loans....though possibly interest free ones could also be created electronically when necessary.The aim of all this is also to give powerful financial incentives to businesses that could profit with genuine projects, and more importantly help save the planet, and its people as far as possible from extreme weather events which could possibly occur via climate change, and global warming.
+This would help to speed things up unlike repayable loans....though possibly interest free ones could also be created electronically when necessary.The aim of all this is also to give powerful financial incentives to businesses that could profit with genuine projects, and more importantly help save the planet, and its people as far as possible from the likely extreme weather events which could occur via climate change, and global warming.

-Strictly speaking, there are two forms of TFE, one of which has just been mentioned.
+Strictly speaking, there are two forms of TFE, one of which has just been mentioned above.
 Firstly, Primary Stage TFE which is when the amount of new money created is very limited.
 It uses conventional Economic Indicators (notably the Consumer Price Index)to help decide how much could be created, and used directly into the real economy.
 Also, the conventional method of raising taxation, and interest rates could be utilized to help decrease the money supply, and hence, reduce any inflationary pressures.

 Also, it is important to note that Primary Stage TFE could be skipped altogether in favour of Advanced Stage TFE.
 This could be termed Real Transfinancial Economics as it would involve highly credible programming, and supercomputers.